montaguj/pom-detective-2/README.md

 # pom-detective
-walks poms to find usage of your library
+walks poms to find usage of your library - clone